openai/openai-cookbook/articles/related_resources.md

 - [Reflexion: an autonomous agent with dynamic memory and self-reflection (2023)](https://arxiv.org/abs/2303.11366): Retrying tasks with memory of prior failures improves subsequent performance.
 - [Demonstrate-Search-Predict: Composing retrieval and language models for knowledge-intensive NLP (2023)](https://arxiv.org/abs/2212.14024): Models augmented with knowledge via a "retrieve-then-read" can be improved with multi-hop chains of searches.
 - [Improving Factuality and Reasoning in Language Models through Multiagent Debate (2023)](https://arxiv.org/abs/2305.14325): Generating debates between a few ChatGPT agents over a few rounds improves scores on various benchmarks.
 Math word problem scores rise from 77% to 85%.
+- [A Prompt Pattern Catalog to Enhance Prompt Engineering with ChatGPT (2023)](https://arxiv.org/abs/2302.11382): Detailed framework for prompt engineering with ChatGPT, introducing a catalog of reusable prompt patterns.
+These patterns, akin to software design patterns, offer structured strategies to enhance the efficiency and effectiveness of Large Language Models in various applications, including software development.